axonivy/docker-samples/ivy-sso-openidc-apache-keycloak/README.md

 # ivy-sso-openidc-apache-keycloak

 This repository shows you how to setup Open ID Connect including all needed components:
-- Axon.ivy Server acting as application server
+- Axon.ivy Engine acting as application server
 - Apache httpd with mod_auth_openidc acting as web application firewall and authentication endpoint
 - Keycloak acting as ID Provider